Pehr Evind Svinhufvud

-From December 1917, Svinhufvud was the first head of government of independent Finland as Chairman of the Senate.
-He led the White government during the Finnish Civil War while Mannerheim led their armies.
-After the war, he served as Finland's first temporary head of state with the title of Regent during the project to establish a German-aligned monarchy in the country, until late 1918 when he stepped down in favour of Mannerheim.
-He later served as Prime Minister from 1930 to 1931, before being elected to the presidency.
-As president, he was notable for putting an end to the Mäntsälä rebellion.
+From December 1917 until May 1918, Svinhufvud operated as the first head of government of independent Finland as Chairman of the Senate.
+He led the White government during the Finnish Civil War of January to May 1918, while Mannerheim led the White Finnish armies.
+After the war, he served as Finland's first temporary head of state with the title of Regent (May to December 1918) during the project to establish a German-aligned monarchy in the country, prior to stepping down in favour of Mannerheim.
+He later served as Prime Minister from 1930 to 1931, before his election as national president in January 1931.
+During his presidency, Svinhufvud successfully called for an end to the Mäntsälä rebellion of 1932.

-As a conservative and nationalist who was strong in his opposition to communism and the Left in general, Svinhufvud did not become a President embraced by all the people, although as the amiable Ukko-Pekka ("Old Man Pekka"), he did enjoy wide popularity.
-Svinhufvud's sharp line as a defender of Finland's legal rights during the period under Russian rule was especially valued in the early years of independence until the end of the World War II, unlike in later decades.
-Ever since communism and the Soviet Union collapsed in the early 1990s, appreciation of Svinhufvud has begun to increase.
+As a conservative and nationalist who strongly opposed communism and the Left in general, Svinhufvud did not become a President embraced by all the people, although as the amiable Ukko-Pekka ("Old Man Pekka"), he did enjoy wide popularity.
+Svinhufvud's sharp line as a defender of Finland's legal rights during the period under Russian rule was especially valued from the early years of independence until the end of World War II, unlike in later decades.
+After the collapse of the communist bloc and the Soviet Union in the early 1990s, appreciation of Svinhufvud increased.